christian512/polybell/vertex_enum/readme.md

 Test the vertices found by LRS if the equalize the PR box condition PR * B == 1 and counts the number of vertices as well as calculating the number of different classes that equalize these.

+## pr_box_contrib_det.py
+This file checks which deterministic points can actually contribute to a PR box.